Aswin-sta/ILP_GG_Webpage_clone/README.md

 Landing Page of GG Hospital Website

-Description
+>**Description**
 Designed the Home page of GG Hospital Website using HTML and CSS as part of my ILP training.
 Got familiarized with CSS and HTML.
 Project was done in VS Code and used Prettier extension for code formatting

-Contents Included
+>**Contents Included**
 The page has the following contents included:

-Navigation Bar
+1.Navigation Bar
-Book Appointment
+2.Book Appointment
-Doctors Listed
+3.Doctors Listed
-Departments Listed
+4.Departments Listed
-Why GG is better section
+5.Why GG is better section
-Facilities and Activities
+6.Facilities and Activities
-You May Be Interested In section
+7.You May Be Interested In section
-Footer
+8.Footer
-Newsletter
+9.Newsletter